Coding-Coach/coding-coach/README.md

 ### Coding Coach Board

-In order to organize all the work, we are using https://zenhub.com to keep track of all the epics and tasks.
-After you login to ZenHub search for the `Coding-Coach/coding-coach` repository, make sure you don't add someone else fork.
+In order to organize all the work, we are using [zenhub.com](https://zenhub.com) to keep track of all the epics and tasks.
+After you login to ZenHub search for the `Coding-Coach/coding-coach` repository, make sure you don't add someone else's fork.

 ### Workflow